rozum-robotics/pulse-api/README.md

 * `pack` - asking the arm to reach a compact pose for transportation.
 * `status_motors` - returns the actual states of the six servo motors integrated into the joints of the robotic arm.
+* `stop` - sets the arm in the `EMERGENCY` state.
+It is required to call `recover` in order to exit the state and continue commands execution.

 **WARNING!** The following example is sample code.
 Before running, you must replace reference motion targets in the sample with the ones applicable to